 Provides to the Governor, upon request, suggestions to fill Board vacancies.

-The District Board may remove a member of the District Nominating Committee for failure to perform duties or for causing injury to Zonta.
+The District Board may remove a member of the District Nominating Committee for failure to perform duties or for causing injury to Zonta, including its reputation, as forth set forth in Articles VI and IX of the District Bylaws.

-In case of a vacancy on the District Nominating Committee, or the inability of a member to serve, nominees not elected shall be selected to fill the vacancy in the descending order of the number of votes received for election.
+In case of a vacancy on the District Nominating Committee, or the inability of a member to serve, nominees not elected shall be selected to fill the vacancy in the descending order of the number of votes received for election, as provided for in Article IX of the District Bylaws..

 Bylaws and Resolutions Committee